Financial agreements for de facto couples

 De facto financial agreements FAQs

 Yes, de facto couples can enter into financial agreements under the Family Law Act.
 These agreements allow unmarried partners to set out how they wish to divide assets, superannuation, and financial resources.
 A binding agreement generally requires both parties to obtain independent legal advice and sign the document before a lawyer.
-This provides clarity and can help avoid disputes later.
+People sometimes note this may provide clarity and reduce the likelihood of disputes later.

 Yes, de facto couples can use what is often called a binding financial agreement, which functions similarly to a prenup.
 These agreements are made under Part VIIIA of the Family Law Act and allow couples to decide in advance how assets and liabilities will be divided if the relationship ends.
 The agreement must be properly drafted and both parties must receive independent legal advice before signing.